0x00wolf/hkrsAI/README.md

 ---
 ### Command Line Arguments

-The command line arguments include each of the GPT API's parameters, as well as logging-level, log format, and system prompt.
+The command line arguments include each GPT's API parameters, as well as logging-level, log format, and system prompt.

 To view detailed information about hkrAI's runtime parameters in the terminal, you can input: